ibm-cloud-docs/EventStreams/eventstreams133.md

     Provisioning a new Enterprise instance might take up to 3 hours.

-    * To create an instance from the CLI on the Standard++ plan, run the following command:
+    * To create an instance from the CLI on the Standard+ plan, run the following command:

     <pre class="pre">
     ibmcloud resource service-instance-create <INSTANCE_NAME> messagehub ibm.message.hub.standard.v2 <REGION>
     </pre>
-    Provisioning a new Standard++ instance is instantaneous.
+    Provisioning a new Standard+ instance is instantaneous.

 4. Create a service API key for this instance.
 <br/>